Monday, December 31, 2007

 WORLD AIDS DAY DEBATE: IS LOVE TRULY BLIND?

-I just finished watching an MTV Think first hand POV documentary on people living with HIV/AIDS with about 10 participants between the ages of 19-28.
-Numerous people in the piece who are positive are currently in relationships with people who are HIV-.
-There was a 20 yr old Caucasian woman who said after she had been with her HIV- boyfriend for about a month she finally told him she was HIV+ and "all the hugs and kisses STOPPED and he just wanted to be friends”.
-So you allowed the kissing to happen prior to you informing him that you were positive and all that occurred was the kissing stopped and him wanting to be just friends?
-Another participant was a 26 yr old HIV+ African American man that proposed to his 24 yr old HIV - negative girlfriend, who had earlier in the piece said there was no other man than him for her.
-These people must be better than me, because I don’t think I’d have the strength or desire to stay.
+I just finished watching an MTV Think documentary that offered a first-hand perspective on the lives of people living with HIV and AIDS.
+The film featured about ten participants, all between the ages of nineteen and twenty-eight.
+Many of those who are positive are currently in relationships with partners who are HIV negative.
+One young woman, a twenty-year-old Caucasian, shared that after being with her HIV negative boyfriend for about a month, she finally told him she was positive.
+She said that after her revelation, all the hugs and kisses stopped and he only wanted to remain friends.
+I found myself wondering: you allowed the affection before telling him you were positive, and all that happened was the affection stopped and the relationship shifted to friendship?
+Another participant, a twenty-six-year-old African American man living with HIV, proposed to his twenty-four-year-old HIV negative girlfriend, who had earlier said that no other man could compare to him.
+These people must have more strength than I do, because I am not sure I could endure or want to stay in such a situation.

-Please understand that this is a disease that I have experienced firsthand on more than one occasion.
-I have had people close to me and not so close to me suffer and die slowly from it up close and first hand.
-This is not an indictment on those living with the disease, however the reality of the situation is the disease has no cure and is transmittable.
-We don’t all have Magic Johnson money to get the secret magical beans.
-This shit scares the fucking hell out of me and I’m not ashamed to admit it.
+Please understand that this is not a judgment of those living with the disease.
+I have experienced this reality firsthand on more than one occasion.
+I have seen people close to me and others less close suffer and slowly die from it, up close and personal.
+The truth is that HIV has no cure and it is transmissible.
+Not all of us have the financial means of someone like Magic Johnson to access extraordinary treatment.
+This disease terrifies me, and I am not ashamed to admit it.

 I have a few questions: